MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-Module.md

 ```

 ### -Cmdlet
-Exports only the specified cmdlets from the module into the current session.
+Specifies an array of cmdlets that this cmdlet exports from the module into the current session.
 Enter a comma-separated list of cmdlets.
 Wildcard characters are permitted.
 By default, all cmdlets in the module are exported.